Purukitto/PikaServe/README.md

 - [ ] Develop interactions with the different queries
 - [ ] Update [database](https://github.com/Purukitto/pokemon-data.json) to include Gen 8 (Looking for contributors)

+## Self host
+Why to self host?
+- You might want to add or modify some endpoints for your specific use case.
+- Biggest advantage will be low latency and you can freely remove the rate limits

+### Steps for self hosting
+- Download the release .rar from this [link](https://drive.google.com/drive/folders/1uoYEMtLcPNEq_rI7MsCsSzIpu9vO405F?usp=sharing)
+##### Download the lastest release or any other specefic release (upwards of v1.1.2).
+See [Version History](/versionHistory.md) for changes.
+- Export the .rar you downloaded using your software of choice
+- Open the terminal in the exported folder or navigate to the folder in the terminal or IDE of your choice
+- Use `npm install` and wait for the dependencies to install
+- Then do `npm start` and wait for the script to run
+- Done, now you can query the code on http://localhost:3000/ (http://localhost:3000/pokemon/random)

+#### To remove/edit rate limiting on self hosted release
+- Open `app.js` with the editor of your choice
+- Find the `// RATE LIMITING START` section
+- Edit the values to your requirement
+- To  completely remove the rate limiting, simply comment out code section between `// RATE LIMITING START` and `// RATE LIMITING END`

 ## Contributing
 ### How to Contribute?
 * Make sure that your changes do not conflict with the core files (changing file directories will require a change in all called paths)